delahny/recount3_llm_explorer/README.md

 ollama
 requests
 ```
-**Note** You will also need Ollama running with at least one local model downloaded.
+**Note:** You will need Ollama running with at least one local model downloaded.
 You will be able to choose from your local models.

 **Install dependencies:**